 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare.

 - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.

 - You have a Primary Care Provider (a PCP) who is providing and overseeing your care.

-- Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from SelectHealth Medicare NoRx.
+- Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from Select Health Medicare NoRx.
 Covered services that need approval in advance to be covered as in-network services are marked by an asterisk in the Medical Benefits Chart.
 In addition, the following services not listed in the Benefits Chart require approval in advance:

 - Abortion procedures

 - Acupuncture services

-- Adenoidectomies
+- Adenoidectomies and Tonsillectomies

 - All admissions to facilities, including rehabilitation, transitional care, skilled nursing facilities and all hospitalizations that are not for urgent or emergency conditions

+- Select antigen receptor T-Cell therapy

 - Select ambulance services

-- o Non-emergency transportation by ambulance
+- Non-emergency transportation by ambulance

+- Ambulatory/Outpatient Surgeries not being performed in an Ambulatory Surgical Center

+- Bariatric or weight loss procedures

 - Chiropractic services

-- Cochlear implants
+- Cochlear and auditory brainstem implants

+- Continuous glucose monitors

 - Potentially cosmetic procedures, including (but not limited to):

 - Breast procedures (reductions, enlargements, tattooing and/or reconstruction)

-- o Bariatric or weight loss procedures

 - Chest wall procedures

 - Eye procedures

 - o Facial surgeries

-- o Liposuction and panniculectomy
+- Liposuction and panniculectomy

+- Plastic/reconstructive surgery procedures

 - Scar revisions

 - Vein procedures

-- Continuous glucose monitors

 - Dental services and oral appliances covered under Original Medicare, including any services related to the teeth or structures directly supporting the teeth

-- Select Durable Medical Equipment (DME), prosthetics/orthotics, medical supplies, and implants:
+- Select Durable Medical Equipment (DME), prosthetics/orthotics, medical supplies, and implants, including (but not limited to):

 - All DME items, prosthetics/orthotics, and medical supplies with purchase price greater than \$1,500

 - External defibrillators

+- High frequency chest compression vest

+- o INR monitors

 - Insulin pumps

-- INR monitors

-- Medication pumps
+- Medication and infusion pumps

 - Speech devices

-- $\circ\,$ Vision aids
+- o Vision aids

-- Enteral nutrition

-- Experimental or investigational services, except as provided under a Medicare-approved clinical trial (for more information on clinical trials see Chapter 3 section 5).
+- Experimental or investigational medical and surgical procedures, equipment, and medications, except as provided under a Medicare-approved clinical trial (for more information on clinical trials see Chapter 3 section 5).

+- Select foot surgery

+- Select genetic testing

 - Gender affirmation surgery

-- Select injectable drugs and specialty medications

 - Select home health services

-- Home infusion therapy

 - Hyperbaric oxygen therapy

 - Hysterectomies

 - Infertility services

 - Select injectable drugs and specialty medications

-- Joint Procedures:

-- o Joint replacements
+- Joint procedures including (but not limited to):

+- Select arthroscopes

 - o Autologous chondrocyte implantation of the knee

+- Joint replacements

+- Select laboratory tests

 - Negative pressure wound therapy

 - Neuropsychological testing, selected psychological services and biofeedback

-- Orthognathic surgery

-- Outpatient diagnostic tests and procedures (in a provider office or outpatient facility)

-- o Select advanced bronchoscopy, endoscopy, and colonography procedures

-- o Select advanced cardiac imaging

-- Select advanced imaging (MRI and CT scans)

-- o Advanced radiation and proton beam treatments

-- Genetic testing

-- o Select Positron Emission Tomography (PET) scans

-- Pain management

-- Select laboratory tests

-- Select prescription drugs, see chapter 5 for more information

-- Rehabilitation therapy services:

-- Physical therapy services exceeding 20 visits

-- o Occupational therapy services exceeding 10 visits

-- o Speech therapy services exceeding 10 visits

-- Robotic procedures
+- Obstructive Sleep Apnea procedures

-- Sexual dysfunction treatments

-- Select spinal surgeries

-- Stereotactic surgery and radiosurgery

-- Stimulators (external or Implantable for neuro, bone growth, and pain, except TENS units)

-- Tonsillectomies

-- Transplants

-- Transcatheter valve replacements and other selected advanced percutaneous cardiac procedures - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance as many services require prior authorization.
+- Oral/Maxillofacial procedures - Outpatient diagnostic tests and procedures (in a provider office or outpatient facility) - Select advanced bronchoscopy, endoscopy, and colonography procedures - Select advanced cardiac imaging - Select advanced imaging (MRI, MRA and CT scans) - o Select advanced radiation and proton beam treatments - Select Positron Emission Tomography (PET) scans - Pain management - Select prescription drugs, see chapter 5 for more information - Rehabilitation therapy services - Robotic procedures - Sexual dysfunction treatments - Select spinal surgeries - Stereotactic surgery and radiosurgery - Stimulators (external or implantable for neuro, bone growth, and pain, except TENS units) - Select Surgical/Procedures in a physician's office - Transcatheter valve replacements and other selected advanced percutaneous cardiac procedures - Transplants - Transcatheter valve replacements and other selected advanced percutaneous cardiac procedures - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance as many services require prior authorization.